shigemk2/UserInterfaceApplication/README.md

 UserInterfaceApplication
 ========================

-This is sample RubyMotion iOS Develoment Essentials
+This is sample RubyMotion iOS Develoment Essentials on Chapter5